The 3 Huge Intermittent Fasting Mistakes

 Simpler and more effective than any diet you've tried before.

 You lost weight.
-You’re full of energy, your foggy brain has cleared, and your insulin resistance is improving.
+You’re full of energy, your foggy brain has cleared, and your Fat Storing Hormone resistance is improving.
 You’re thrilled with the results so far.

 But then, suddenly, you’re not getting the same results.
 Your weight loss stalled.
 You're starting to feel sluggish.
 You're hungry all the time.